Elfahor/FrenchTranslation-for-StorageInfo/README.md

-# FrenchTranslation for StorageInfo
+# FrenchTranslation for StorageInfo=
-I used it in my game, it worked well

-This is simply the french translation for the 'StorageInfo' Subnautica mod.
+This is simply the french translation for the 'StorageInfo' Subnautica mod at https://www.nexusmods.com/subnautica/mods/229.